azat-co/practicalnode/chapter12/chapter12.md

 }
 ```

-And here is an example of an equivalent with a function declaration but this time we used named function which we exported via the global `module.exports`:
+And here is an example of an equivalent with a function declaration, but this time we used named function that we exported via the global `module.exports`:

 ```js
 module.exports = webapp